talz-a/interpreter/README.md

 # Monkeylang Interpreter

-## Overview

 Monkeylang Interpreter is an interpreter for a JavaScript-like programming language written in [Go](https://golang.org/).
-It features a lexer, abstract syntax tree (AST), parser, evaluator, and a REPL (Read-Eval-Print Loop), supporting key language features such as higher-order functions, closures, and various data structures.
+It features a lexer, abstract syntax tree (AST), parser, evaluator, and a REPL, supporting language features such as higher-order functions, closures, and various data structures.
 This project is designed to follow the principles outlined in Thorsten Ball's book _"Writing an Interpreter in Go"_.

 ## Run Locally